scipy-lectures/scientific-python-lectures/intro/language/io.rst

 Input and Output
 ================

 To be exhaustive, here are some information about input and output in Python.
-Since we will use the Numpy methods to read and write files, you may skip this chapter at first reading.
+Since we will use the Numpy methods to read and write files, **you may skip this chapter at first reading**.

 We write or read **strings** to/from files (other types must be converted to strings).
 To write in a file::